DavidGayou/pizero-led/README.md

 ```

-or create a systemd service
+or create a systemd service on startup